 Vascular biology of atherosclerosis using single-cell RNA-Seq

 Atherosclerosis is deposition of fatty substances along arterial walls form atherosclerotic plaques that become brittle and vulnerable to rupture, and ultimately cause heart attack and stroke.
 In collaboration with investigators at the David Geffen School of Medicine at UCLA and the Icahn School of Medicine in New York City, Stanford has discovered anti-tumor antibodies that could counter atherosclerosis.
-Our bioinformatics service, provided analysis of single-cell RNA-Seq study on the vascular biology of atherosclerosis disease to detect cell subpopulations and heterogeneity is providing fundamental insights into the field of vascular biology of this heart disease. (more)
+Our bioinformatics service provided analyses of single-cell RNA-Seq data on the vascular biology of atherosclerosis disease to detect cell subpopulations and heterogeneity and is providing fundamental insights into the field of vascular biology of this heart disease. (more)